carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 - "Why genomic data should be assembled?"
 - "What is the difference between reads and contigs?"
 - "How can we assemble a metagenome?"
-- "How can we obtain individual genomes from a metagenome?"
+- "How can we obtain the original genomes from a metagenome?"
 objectives:
-- "Understand what is an assembly"
+- "Understand what is an assembly."
-- "Use an enviroment in a bioinformatic pipeline"
+- "Use an enviroment in a bioinformatic pipeline."
-- "Generate MAGs from an assembled metagenome"
+- "Generate MAGs from an assembled metagenome."
 keypoints:
-- "Assemblies uses algorithms to group reads into contigs"
+- "Assemblies uses algorithms to group reads into contigs."
-- "Three famous algorithms are Greedy extension, OLC and De Bruijin graphs"
+- "Three famous algorithms are Greedy extension, OLC and De Bruijin graphs."
-- "Megahit is a metagenome assembler"
+- "Megahit is a metagenome assembler."
-- "The fastq files from quality control process are the inputs for the assembly software"
+- "The FASTQ files from the quality control process are the inputs for the assembly software."
-- "A fasta file with contigs is the output of the assembly process"
+- "A FASTA file with contigs is the output of the assembly process."
-- "Binning can be used to obtain individual genomes (MAGs) from metagenomes"
+- "Binning can be used to obtain the original genomes (MAGs) from metagenomes."
 ---

 ## Assembling reads
 An assembly is a data structure that maps the sequence data to a reconstruction of the target.
-Assemblies groups reads into contigs and contigs into scaffolds.
+The assembly process groups reads into contigs and contigs into scaffolds.
 There are many programs devoted to [genome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874646/) and metagenome assembly, some of the main strategies they use are: Greedy extension, OLC and De Bruijn charts.
 When metagenomics is shotgun instead of amplicon metagenomics an extra assembly step must be run